thefalc/instabread-codelab-sample/README.md

 ### Testing the account sign up

-1. From the same terminal that you exported the SERVICE_ACCOUNT_KEY variable, enter the following command.
+1. From the same terminal that you exported the **SERVICE_ACCOUNT_KEY** variable, enter the following command:
 ```shell
 npm run dev
 ```
-1. Navigate to `http://localhost:3000` in your browser.
+1. Navigate to **http://localhost:3000** in your browser.
 1. Click the **Sign Up** button.
-1. Fill in all fields in the form.
+1. FComplete all fields in the form.
 There’s currently no client-side form validation, so make sure you fill in everything.
-1. Click **Create Account** and once the call is complete, you should see an alert message on your screen containing the JSON response from the API similar to the image below.
+1. Click **Create Account**.
+Once the call is complete, an alert message displays, like the example shown below, containing the JSON response from the API.

 <p align="center">
   <img src="images/instabread-json-alert.png" width="300" />
 </p>

-1. Go back into Skyflow Studio to your vault schema view and you should now see a record inserted into your vault.
-If you were already in this view, you may need to refresh the table to see the new record.
+1. Return to the vault schema page in Skyflow Studio to view the newly created record.
+You may need to refresh the table if you were already in the schema view.

 ### Saving the tokenized data

-The last thing you need to do is pass the newly created `skyflow_id` and token data for the account to the server to be stored in the session.
-These values will be required later for other parts of this lab.
+The last thing you need to do is store the newly created `skyflow_id` and token data to the server.
+These values are required for later use in this lab.

-Back in the [pages/sign-up.js](/baseline/pages/sign-up.js) file in the `signUpHandler` function, find the line starting with `alert` and replace it with the following code.
+Open the [**pages/sign-up.js**](/baseline/pages/sign-up.js) file and locate the **signUpHandler** function.
+Find the line starting with **alert** and replace it with the following code:

 ```javascript
 // Call sign-up passing in record object.